davidswelt/zot_bib_web/README.md

 Bibliographies
 -  are grouped by collection
 -  editable in Zotero by one or more users
 -  are interactively searchable
 -  linked to PDF documents or other URLs
 -  have BibTeX records
 -  and can be exported to HTML or pushed to a Wordpress database

 The content generated is static.
 This program is meant to be run regularly.

-Zot_bib_web is available on Github.
+Zot/bib/web is available on Github.

 Example Installations